steven94le/spotify-app/README.md

 # Introduction :wave:

-A work-in-progress app that currently allows Spotify users to search up and play songs, save selected songs into their profile library, and read lyrics (if applicable) for a selected song.
-Each user logs in and is given a Spotify Access Token so that the client can make requests to Spotify Web API Node, Spotify Web Player, and Lyrics Searcher.
+A work-in-progress app that currently allows Spotify users (once logged in) to search up and play songs, save selected songs into their profile library, and read lyrics (if applicable) for a selected song.
+Each user logs in and is given a Spotify Access Token so that the client can make requests to Spotify Web API Node and Spotify Web Player.
+Track lyrics are obtained through Lyrics Searcher.
 Refresh Tokens are used to let the application get new Access Tokens without having to ask the user to log in again.

 ---